CoachKosik/Find-files-with-Linux-commands/README.md

 ## Steps
 1. Get the current directory information

    1. Display your working directory.
    2. Display the names of the files and directories in the current working directory.

 2. Change directory and list the subdirectories

    1. Navigate to the /home/analyst/reports directory.
    2. Display the files and subdirectories in the /home/analyst/reports directory.

-3. Locate and read the contents of a file
+5. Locate and read the contents of a file

    1. Navigate to the /home/analyst/reports/users directory.
    2. List the files in the current directory.
    3. Display the contents of the Q1_added_users.txt file.

-4. Navigate to a directory and locate a file
+6. Navigate to a directory and locate a file

    1. Navigate to the /home/analyst/logs directory.
    2. Display the name of the file it contains.
-   3. Display the first 10 lines of this file.
+   3. Display the first 10 lines of this file.<br>

 ![linux Commands](https://github.com/user-attachments/assets/3810b2ba-3c05-439d-8d95-cfb603bf5793)<br>